Conlan defeats Marriaga in Belfast comeback fight

-Michael Conlan: Belfast fighter defeats Marriaga in comeback fight
+Michael Conlan: Belfast fighter defeats Miguel Marriaga in comeback bout

 Last updated on .From the section Boxing

-Michael Conlan returned to winning ways at the SSE Arena with a comprehensive unanimous decision victory over Colombia's Miguel Marriaga.
+Michael Conlan returned to winning ways at the SSE Arena with a comprehensive unanimous-decision victory over Colombia's Miguel Marriaga.

 The Belfast featherweight scored three knockdowns on his way to a comfortable win in his home city.